 For the Garnish:

-- 3 sprigs of coriander including stems, roughly cut into 1 to 2 cm lengthwise
+- 3 sprigs coriander including stems, roughly cut into 1 to 2 cm lengthwise

 Instructions

-- Marinate the chicken thighs with ground white pepper, salt and sherry.
+- Marinate the chicken thighs in a mixing bowl with ground white pepper, salt and sherry.

 - Cut the cucumber into half lengthwise, remove all seeds with a spoon.
 Then cut each piece of the cucumber into half again lengthwise and slice crosswise into 1 inch pieces.
 Set aside.